dcsil/CSC491/assignments/final_demo_checklist.md

 <details markdown="1">
   <div class="details-box">

-  You can deploy to Heroku really easily with Ruby, Javascript, Python, Go, PHP, and other languages.
+  You can deploy to Heroku really easily with Ruby, JavaScript, Python, Go, PHP, and other languages.
     - You only need the hobby dyno
     - I would recommend Postgres as there is a free hobby database you can use
     - This is not good to host your machine learning experiments